 Simon grew up in Merano and on the Juval - a hill at the entrance to the Val Senales in South Tyrol.
 As a child he travelled with his family to distant countries: India, Nepal, Mongolia, Pakistan, Yemen, Algeria, Libya, Uganda, Antarctica...
-Perhaps it was these experiences that stimulated his passion for exploration and discovery.
-After a detour into the micro-world of molecular biology, Simon is now back home in the macro-world of mountains.
+For Simon Messner, one of his key moments was crossing the Ténéré desert in the central Sahara with his father.
+Back then, Simon was just 13 years old.
+Perhaps it was these early experiences that stimulated his passion for exploration and discovery.

 First ascent of the "Hang-over" icefall, Bletterbachschlucht, on sight with Roland Marth